David Willey (cricketer)

-David Jonathan Willey (born 28 February 1990) is an English international cricketer.
+David Jonathan Willey (born 28 February 1990) is an English former international cricketer.
 He is a left-handed batsman and bowler.
 He is the son of former England cricketer and international umpire Peter Willey.
+Willey was a member of the England team that won the 2022 T20 World Cup.
+On 1 November 2023, he announced his retirement from international cricket, following the 2023 Cricket World Cup.

 Personal life

 Willey married singer-songwriter Carolynne Willey in November 2016.

 Domestic career

 Northamptonshire

 Willey started his career playing for his home county Northamptonshire in the County Championship division two.
-Having come through the ranks at Northampton playing for O.N's and Northants Academy, he got his chance in the 2009 season aged 19 after a good pre season.
+Having come through the ranks at Northampton playing for O.N's and Northants Academy, he got his chance in the 2009 season aged 19 after a good pre-season.
 His first game came against Leicestershire, the first game of the season against one of his father's old clubs.
 He scored 60 on debut after a good partnership with Andrew Hall, but did not continue this in the televised game against Essex in his first one day game getting out for a duck with a poor shot.
 His first wicket came in his second first-class against Kent when he had Phil Edwards out LBW.
 On 8 May he was rewarded with a two-year professional contract after impressing during the start of the season.
 It was in the Twenty20 that he excelled in, but this time with his bowling taking 3/9 in his first spell against Worcestershire and finished the 2009 competition with an average of 11.30.
 He appeared alongside Northants teammate Jack Brooks on Cricket AM feature, Brain vs Brawn, in 2010.

 In 2013, Willey helped Northamptonshire to a 102-run victory in a rain-shortened Friends Life Twenty20 Final against Surrey where he made 60 with the bat, then had figures of 4/9, including a match-ending hat-trick to clean up the tail.